edk55/math-with-frequency/README.md

 Some math libraries ([mathjs](https://www.npmjs.com/package/mathjs), [simple-statistics](https://www.npmjs.com/package/simple-statistics)) accepts the array of numbers to calculate the result.
 There are tasks when to use this type of libraries, you will have to create large arrays of numbers.

+## Disclaimer

+The library was created on the basis of personal needs, therefore a small number of functions is available.
+Any pull requests are welcome!

 ### Example task:

 Given: Array of Bitcoin sales with price and trade volume. \